swseighman/GraalVM-Hands-On-Workshop/ex02/README.md

 The Java platform can optimize long-running processes and produce peak performance, but short-running processes often suffer from longer startup times and relatively high memory usage.

+For the next exercises, we'll be using source from the previous examples.

 For example, if we run the same application with a much smaller input text file called `small.txt` (around 1 KB instead of 150 MB), it seems to take an unreasonably long time and quite a bit of memory (at 70 MB) to run for such a small file.
 Below we use `-l` to print the memory used as well as time used.